 EL PASO COUNTY, Colo.
 (KKTV) - A former El Paso County Sheriff's Deputy was sentenced to 60 days of jail or work release for a deadly crash on Highway 24.

 Ex-Deputy Quinlan Linebaugh was found guilty of two counts of careless driving resulting in death and two counts of careless driving resulting in injury.
-The conviction came on Friday.
+The conviction came in late September.